erichVK5/image2footprint/README.md

 image2footprint is licensed GPL2, or at your option, GPL3 or higher.

-image2footprint is a simple utility that uses the java ImageIO class to load .jpg or .png files and convert them into gEDA PCB compatible footprints for placement on PCB layouts.
+image2footprint is a simple utility that uses the java ImageIO class to load .jpg or .png files and convert them into gEDA PCB compatible footprints for placement on PCB layouts in either gEDA PCB, or pcb-rnd, which can not only load gEDA footprints but also load gEDA layouts and even import multiple gEDA layouts for placement within an existing layout.

 The user can specify a pixel pitch (in microns), which is equal to the spacing between dots in the rendered silk screen image, in millimetres.
 The default is 0.5mm, which is equivalent to 500,000 nanometres.